technusm1/elixir-by-example/_pages/your-first-elixir-code.md

 IO.puts("Hello, world!")
 ```

-Save the file as `hello_world.exs`.
+Save this file as `hello_world.exs`.
+Don't worry too much about the `.exs` extension for now - we'll explain that in a moment.

-To run the program, type the following command in your terminal / command prompt:
+To run the program, open your terminal and type:

 ```sh
 elixir hello_world.exs